alexbird-hunterindustries/learning-vim/session-1-vim-in-ide/README.md

 ## Instruction: Normal vs Insert Mode

+When I go exploring (hiking or driving), I first make a plan for how I will get back home, and then I go wantering.
+Before we install a VS Code extension that interferes with all our keyboard input, let's talk about how to get back from VIM mode to the way we're used to entering text into our IDE.

-We need to tell VIM whether it should treat our keyboard input as text input or navigation input.
-We call these two scenarios "modes", and VIM provides various commands for switching between modes.
-The name of the current mode is shown at the bottom of the screen.
+VIM has multiple modes of operating with names and keyboard commands for switching between them.
+The name of the current mode is shown at the bottom left of the screen.

-- in `NORMAL` mode, VIM interprets our inputs as **commands**
-- in `INSERT` mode, VIM interprets our inputs as **text input** (normal keyboard behaviour)
+ - `INSERT` mode is the one that is pretty much the same as using our IDE without a VIM extension.
+When we talk about "going home from our adventure", that means getting back into `INSERT` mode where the inputs behave as we expect.
-- from `INSERT` mode, we can enter `NORMAL` mode with the `Escape` key
+ - `NORMAL` mode is the default mode for VIM, and that's the mode we'll be learning about.
+From `INSERT` mode, we enter `NORMAL` mode by pressing `Escape`.
-- from `NORMAL` mode, we can enter `INSERT` mode with the `i` key (also with others, but we'll cover those later)

-### Exercise: switch between NORMAL and INSERT mode
+### Exercise: go home to INSERT mode

 In pairs, share screen or connect to a workstation.
-Figure out what each of these commands does.
+Figure out what each of these commands does (each of them puts you into `INSERT` mode with your cursor in a different place).

 Commands: i, I, a, A, o, O
 Behavior:
-  - write behind the cursor
+  - start writing behind the cursor
-  - write at the start of the current line
+  - start writing at the start of the current line
-  - write after the cursor
+  - start writing after the cursor
-  - write at the end of the current line
+  - start writing at the end of the current line
-  - write on a new line after the cursor
+  - start writing on a new line after the cursor
-  - write on a new line
+  - start writing on a new line